JoaquinGomez1/JoaquinGomez1/README.md

 ## I'm a Full Stack Software Developer from Argentina 🖥️
  - ❤️ I love building quality software and implementing elegant solutions
  - 👀 I'm a very curious person and I'm constantly learning new technologies
- - 📚 Currently I'm learning system design best practices and how to solve Software architecture problems
+ - 📚 Currently I'm learning how to leverage AWS to be a better dev
  - 💼 I'm currently working on React apps using Typescript, Nextjs and Nodejs
- - 🎮 I love videogames and coffee

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=JoaquinGomez1&show_icons=true&theme=nord)